On the effects of biased quantum random numbers on the initialization of artificial neural networks

 Moreover, two or more qubits can be \emph{entangled} with each other.
 Entanglement is also a fundamental principle of quantum mechanics and leads to non-classical correlations \citep{bell2004}.
 In order to illustrate the aforementioned fundamental quantum principles and to connect them with well-known notions from the field of machine learning, one can consider the following intuitive (but physically inaccurate) simplifications: Superposition states can be understood as probability distributions over a finite state space, while entanglement amounts to high-order dependencies between univariate random variables.
 This intuition particularly emphasizes the close relationship between quantum mechanics and probability theory.
-Any quantum computation can be considered as a three-step process.
+Any quantum computation can be considered as a three-step process, which is sketched in \cref{fig:qcp}.
 First, an initial quantum state of the qubits is prepared, usually a low-energy ground state.
 Second, a sequence of quantum gates deterministically transforms the initial state into a final quantum state.
 Third, a measurement is performed on the qubits to determine an outcome.
 When a qubit is measured, the result of the measurement is always either 0 or 1, but the observation is non-deterministic with a probability depending on the quantum state of the qubit at the time of the measurement.
-In this sense, a quantum computation includes an unavoidable element of randomness.
-This randomness is in particular not a consequence of uncertainty or noise, but instead an intrinsic property of quantum mechanics \citep{bera2017}.
-A sketch of the quantum computation process is shown in \cref{fig:qcp}.